Step-by-Step Guide

 Configure an AI agent to screen incoming resumes and applications against specific job requirements.
 The agent evaluates each candidate on the criteria defined in the job description: required experience, skills, education, and any other qualification factors.
 It produces a ranked list of candidates with a summary of how each one matches the requirements, enabling recruiters to focus their time on the most promising applicants.

 Set up automated candidate communication that keeps applicants engaged throughout the process.
 The agent sends acknowledgment emails when applications are received, provides timeline expectations, and notifies candidates of their status at each stage.
-This consistent communication improves candidate experience and reduces the volume of where is my application status inquiries that recruiting teams deal with.
+This consistent communication improves candidate experience and reduces the volume of "where is my application" status inquiries that recruiting teams deal with.

 Deploy an interview scheduling agent that coordinates availability across interviewers and candidates.
 The agent accesses calendar systems, identifies overlapping availability, proposes time slots, handles reschedules, and sends calendar invitations and reminders.
 For panel interviews requiring multiple interviewers, the agent manages the complex scheduling logistics that typically require multiple rounds of email coordination.

-Streamline Employee Onboarding and Offboarding
+Automate Employee Onboarding and Offboarding

 Build automated onboarding workflows that activate when a new hire's start date approaches.
 The agent triggers account creation in company systems, assigns required training modules, schedules orientation meetings, sends welcome packages with essential information, collects tax forms and personal details, and creates a structured first-week schedule.
 All of these tasks happen automatically based on the new hire's role, department, and location.